configcat/docs/website/docs/targeting/percentage-options.md

 ## Stickiness

-Stickiness means that the same user will always get the same value for a specific feature flag no matter the history of the feature flag.
-This is achieved by implementing a deterministic hashing algorithm that is based on the feature flag's key and the percentage evaluation attribute.
+Stickiness means that the same user will always get the same value for a specific feature flag, no matter the history of the feature flag.
+This is achieved by implementing a deterministic hashing algorithm based on the feature flag's key and the percentage evaluation attribute.

-*For example, if you have a feature flag with a percentage option of 20% `ON`, then you change the percentage option to 40% `ON`, then then again to 20% `ON`, the same 20% of users will get the `ON` value for the feature flag as the first time.*
+*For example, if you have a feature flag with a percentage option of 20% `ON`, then the same 20% of users will get the `ON` value across all SDKs.
+Users on iOS, Android, or the Web will always get the same value for the feature flag.*

 ## Consistency

-Consistency means that the same user will always get the same value for a specific feature flag no matter which SDK they use.
+Consistency means that the same user will always get the same value for a specific feature flag, no matter which SDK they use.
 This is achieved by using the same hashing algorithm across all SDKs.

 *For example, if you have a feature flag with a percentage option of 20% `ON`, then the same 20% of users will get the `ON` value across all SDKs.
 No matter if a user is on iOS, Android, or Web, they will always get the same value for the feature flag.*

-Worth mentioning that in case of different feature flags the same user might get different values.
-This is because the hashing algorithm is based on the feature flag's key and the percentage evaluation attribute.
-And the feature flag's key is different for each feature flag.
+The same user might get different values in the case of different feature flags.
+The hashing algorithm is based on the feature flag's key and the percentage evaluation attribute.
+The key of each feature flag is different.

-*For example, if you have two feature flags with percentage options of 20% `ON`, then a different 20% of users will get the `ON` value for each feature flags.*
+*For example, if you have two feature flags with percentage options of 20% `ON`, then a different 20% of users will get the `ON` value for each feature flag.*

 ## Examples

 ### Simple phased rollout / Canary release / Percentage rollout Scenario

-**Intent:** In our sample company (Whisker Co.), we want to release a new feature `Enable Park Weather Info` to 20% of our users.
-We want to make sure that the new feature is working as expected before we release it to everyone.
+**Intent:** In our sample company (Whisker Co.), we want to release a new feature, `Enable Park Weather Info` to 20% of our users.
+We want to ensure the new feature is working as expected before we release it to everyone.

 **Solution:** Have a percentage option of `20%` `ON`.